-I use this breathing technique for kids when we talk about sending heartfelt thoughts to people or animals that we love.
+Use this breathing exercise for kids when you talk about sending heartfelt thoughts to people or animals that we love.

 We talk about sending kind and warm thoughts out to someone in the world and then receiving them back again.
 (Like random acts of kindness!)

-Another great calming breathing exercise.
-I use this in my classroom as a “take a break” spot.
-There is an outline of a hand on a poster on the wall.
+This is a great breathing technique, as well as a practice of fine motor skills.
+In the free printable there is an outline of a hand on a poster on the wall.
 They place their own hand over the top and then trace around their fingers slowly.

-Teach them breathe in as they go up, and they breathe out as they go back down.
-This can be done just holding your hand up in front of you too.
+Teach them to breathe in as they go up, and they breathe out as they go back down.
+This can be done by just by holding your hand up in front of you too.
 Try to get them to do both hands to help that cross-body-brain-activation!

-Kids love this excellent techinique for getting rid of excess energy or anger.
+Kids love this higher energy breathing exercise for getting rid of excess energy or anger.
 Stand with your legs out wide, arms above your head like you are holding an ax for chopping wood (or a smasher for smashing apples… IDK what that’s called but the kids don’t either so, whatevs).

 Make a loud, powerful WHOOOSH sound as you do this.

 Another one of our good calming OR energizing breathing exercises for kids.
 Imagine a slice of pizza on your hand flat in front of your face.
-Inhale to smell in the delicious scent; blow out slowly to cool it off so you can eat!
+Inhale through your nose to smell in the delicious scent; blow out slowly to cool it off so you can eat!

-Sit on your feet in kneeling, hands making claws on your knees.
-Inhale deep, then stick out your tongue really far and make an “aaagggghhhh” sound.
-Not quite a roar, more like your clearing your throat and trying to roar, haha!
+Sit on your knees in Lion pose, hands making claws on your knees.
+Inhale deeply through your nose, then stick out your tongue really far and make an “aaagggghhhh” sound.
+Not quite a roar, more like your clearing your throat and trying to roar!
 But it’s more fun when you hold up your claws like a tough lioness!
+Great for stress reduction!